 Wizards, Rockets, Warriors seeking 2-0 series leads

-Houston Rockets' James Harden yells after a Oklahoma City Thunder turnover during the second half in Game 1 of an NBA basketball first-round playoff series, Sunday, April 16, 2017, in Houston.
+Golden State Warriors guard Stephen Curry celebrates after scoring against the Portland Trail Blazers during the second half of Game 1 of a first-round NBA basketball playoff series in Oakland, Calif., Sunday, April 16, 2017.
+The Warriors won 121-109.

 Add your comments below